veethree/NumberGame/README.md

 Number Game was created with [löve](https://love2d.org/).
 Specifically version 11.4.
 For more information on how to run löve games see [this](https://love2d.org/wiki/Getting_Started) article on the wiki.

 ## Android
-I am currently in the process of publishing on the play store, In the meantime there's an APK in the releases that you can install.
-Your phone will complain that it's from an untrusted developer.
-You will probably need to enable installing apps from unknown sources.
+It's available on the [play store](https://play.google.com/store/apps/details?id=com.veethreedev.numbergame)

+I also provide an .APK here in the releases, But your phone will complain about it being unsafe and stuff.
+Up to you if you wanna go down that route

-Alternatively you can install [Löve for android](https://play.google.com/store/apps/details?id=org.love2d.android&hl=en&gl=US).
-There are instructions there on how to run a game.
+Alternatively you can install [Löve for android](https://play.google.com/store/apps/details?id=org.love2d.android&hl=en&gl=US), and run the .love.
+There are instructions on the store listing on how to do that.

 Even more alternatively, You can download the [löve android build setup](https://github.com/love2d/love-android) and build your own apk with [android studio](https://developer.android.com/studio).